ahadb/vanilla-node/README.md

 # vanilla-node
 Learning to Node at it's core without installing any dependencies or packages.
-This repository (for now) will show examples of Node in it's vanilla and purest form, without relying on third-party NPM modules.
+This repository (for now) will concentrate on the fundamentals of Node in it's vanilla and purest form without increasing your cognitive load by having installing third party libraries etc and following long blog posts and tutorials.

-You will learn many of the core concepts in a syntactical fashion - we won't be adding much theory so understanding the core concepts behind Node like callback err pattern, blocking / non-blocking I/O, event driven applications (event loop) and the like will be up to you to absorb.
+You will learn many of the core concepts in a syntactical fashion - we will refrain from adding too much theory surrounding the core concepts behind Node like callback err pattern, blocking / non-blocking I/O, event driven applications (event loop) and the like will be up to you to absorb.
 I strongly suggest you do that with some reading as well as familiarizing yourself with the API.

 * [About Node.js](https://nodejs.org/en/about/)
 * [Overview of Blocking vs Non-Blocking](https://nodejs.org/en/docs/guides/blocking-vs-non-blocking/)